-- How do I find my voice as a comedian?
+- How do I find my voice as a standup comedian?

 - How do I write autobiographically without alienating the audience?

-The answer to this one is easy (but, as is often the case, easier said than done).
-Don’t start standup if you’re not willing to put in the work.
-New York City has a reputation for chewing you up and spitting you out, and it’s earned it!
+First things first: Don’t start standup if you’re not willing to put in the work.
+New York City has a reputation for chewing you up and spitting you out.
 Succeeding here will require you to start writing your own material, for one.
 A great way to get started is to keep a journal or carry a notebook for off-the-cuff musings and observations.
 Document how you see yourself and how you see the world; there’s something in there that’s worth telling.

-Another practice that’s easy enough to ascertain for an early-career comic: Get your butt onstage!
-No one’s going to get to know you as a standup comic until you start putting yourself out there, and that means going through the paces of telling jokes at empty open-mic nights in Manhattan, Harlem, Brooklyn (all over the five boroughs!), writing and rewriting and rewriting and rewriting your 10 minutes of material, networking with and befriending other comics, and working your tail off in that spotlight until you start seeing results.
-Not to play mom here, but the early days of that long haul may mean late nights in bars before waking up in the morning, jumping on the subway, and heading in for your 9-to-5: Take care of yourself.
+Another important step for an early-career comic: Get onstage!
+No one’s going to get to know you as a standup comic until you start putting yourself out there.
+That means going through the paces of telling jokes at empty open-mic nights across Manhattan and Brooklyn, writing and rewriting your 10 minutes of material, networking with other comedians, and working your tail off in that spotlight until you start seeing results.
+That may mean late nights in bars before waking up in the morning, jumping on the subway, and heading in for your 9-to-5.
+So, make sure to take care of yourself.
 Get enough sleep, manage your time wisely, eat healthily, and exercise regularly.

-Sure, it’s a scary thing for anyone to get up onstage for the first time, but we’d be remiss not to emphasize the importance of the open mic.
-Ask any comic, and they will have a horror story or two or three or twelve, but put simply: Your voice won’t be honed, your style crafted, your jokes mastered until you get them up on their legs in front of an audience.
-You won’t be making money to get up and tell jokes in the beginning (in fact, many open mics in New York City require a cover charge for comics to get a few minutes in the spotlight), but for better or worse, that’s just the name of the game.
-While it’d be impossible to list all the open mic opportunities available in Manhattan and (increasingly) Brooklyn, Queens, and their surrounding areas, a good place to start is simply by seeking out well-known comedy clubs and their affiliates (some of which you can find listed below) and inquiring if they have open mic opportunities.
+While it’d be impossible to list all the open mic opportunities available in NYC—spread out across Manhattan and, increasingly, Brooklyn and Queens—a good place to start is simply by seeking out well-known comedy clubs and their affiliates (some of which you can find listed below) and inquiring if they have open mic opportunities.
 If they don’t, they likely know where to send you.
 You won’t find opportunities as a comedy newbie at a venue like the Comedy Cellar, but a trendy Bushwick spot like Idlewild?
 Sure!

 Sometimes, one of the best ways to fine-tune your voice as a comedian is to watch other comedians at work.
-Even if you’re on the fence about whether life as a standup comic is for you, visiting some of the first-rate comedy clubs and bars that the city has to offer will give you a sense of the daily grind, ethos, and atmosphere that such a life demands.
-As stated above, not all bars offer open mics that would allow you to get up onstage for a few minutes, but some of them do!
-Do your research and get to know what’s what and where’s what.
-Below, we’ve chosen three venues (of the city’s countless) that all offer something a little different for New York performers.
-These three and more should be on your radar whether you’re going for work or play.
+Even if you’re on the fence about whether life as a standup comic is for you, visiting some of NYC’s first-rate comedy clubs will give you a sense of the daily grind, ethos, and atmosphere that such a life demands.
+Below, we’ve chosen three venues (of the city’s countless) that all offer something a little different for New York City performers.
+These three comedy clubs should be on your radar, whether you’re going for work or play:

-The Stand has the kind of success story we can get behind.
-Though it just opened a short six years ago, it’s currently closed up shop at 3rd Avenue to move into a larger space in Union Square and meet the demands of its growing clientele.
+- The Stand: The Stand has the kind of success story we can get behind.
+It recently closed up shop at 3rd Avenue to move into a larger space in Union Square and meet the demands of its growing clientele.
 Sure, one of the reasons is its lack of a two-drink minimum, but it also brings the funny (and some delicious grub) night after night!
 If you want to check out what the Stand is all about prior to its 16th Street reopening this fall, you’re in luck, too: The company is currently touring NYC with various pop-up comedy nights.
 Visit its website to see where to catch them next.

 Again, there’s no one way to do this, but whether you’re taking your comical cues from Kathy Griffin or Chris Rock, the structure of a joke will generally be a story broken into two basic parts: the setup and the punch line.
 One doesn’t work without the other.
 “The setup provides the information that gives the joke context and allows it to make sense,” says Backstage Expert and acting coach Shari Shaw.
 “The setup sets the circumstance that makes the punch line funny….
 There can be a lot of setup or just a little, but it’s got to be there and it’s got to give the exaggerated or surprising punch line meaning.”
 Next stop?
 The punch line, which delivers the joke.
 It usually runs as “an exaggerated or surprising response to the information provided in the setup,” Shaw says.